 We are subject to the credit risk of our customers, many of which are small to mid-sized businesses.
 We use various methods to screen potential customers and establish appropriate credit limits, but these methods cannot eliminate all potential credit risks and may not always prevent us from approving customer applications that are fraudulently completed.
 Changes in our industry and movement in fuel prices may result in periodic increases to customer credit limits and spending and, as a result, increased credit losses.
 We may also fail to detect changes to the credit risk of customers over time.
 Further, during a declining economic environment, we experience increased customer defaults.
 If we fail to adequately manage our credit risks, our bad debt expense could be significantly higher than historic levels and adversely affect our business, operating results and financial condition.
-Although the provision for bad debts and interest expense related to our securitization facility were included as a component of net revenue for the periods prior to January 1, 2010 in accordance with then-prevailing accounting guidance, we considered such amounts an expense for the periods prior to January 1, 2010.
-Accordingly, for internal reporting purposes, we included such amount as a component of operating expense, which we refer to as on a "managed basis."
-As further described under the heading "Management's discussion and analysis of financial condition and results of operations-Accounts receivable securitization", on a managed basis, our provision for bad debts equaled \$32.6 million.
+Although the provision for bad debts and interest expense related to our securitization facility are included as a component of net revenue in accordance with current accounting guidance, we consider such amounts an expense.
+Accordingly, for internal reporting purposes, we include such amount as a component of operating expense, which we refer to as on a "managed basis."
+As further described under the heading "Management's discussion and analysis of financial condition and results of operations-Accounts receivable securitization", on a managed basis, our provision for bad debts equaled \$32.6 million for the year ended December 31, 2009.